natalieagus/50002/docs/usefulresources.md

 The sample 1D Project Repo: [Counter Game](https://github.com/natalieagus/counter-game).

-Other [sample Alchitry Projects](https://github.com/natalieagus/SampleAlchitryProjects) (Lucid) written by instructor for tutorials in this website.
+Other [sample Alchitry Projects](https://github.com/natalieagus/SampleAlchitryProjects) written by instructors for reference.

+{:.note}
+We will incrementally upgrade the above projects to V2.
+You can also do it yourself, the syntax is 90% similar with the exception of for-loops and FSM as the major changes.

 ### Custom Br Board Reference